Kitchen Insider Guides & tests for a healthier kitchen

 What PFAS can do in your body

-• Hormone disruption — PFAS can disrupt the function of estrogen and thyroid hormones
+• Hormone disruption: PFAS can disrupt the function of estrogen and thyroid hormones

-• Thyroid problems — possibly increased risk of an underactive or overactive thyroid
+• Thyroid problems: possibly increased risk of an underactive or overactive thyroid

-• Immune system — possibly reduced function, including a less effective vaccine response
+• Immune system: possibly reduced function, including a less effective vaccine response

-• Cancer — PFOA is classified by the IARC as carcinogenic to humans (group 1), PFOS as possibly carcinogenic (group 2B)
+• Cancer: PFOA is classified by the IARC as carcinogenic to humans (group 1), PFOS as possibly carcinogenic (group 2B)

 Source: RIVM, European Commission, IARC Monographs (see sources at the bottom).

-⚠️ The accumulation effect
+The cumulative effect

 Not all PFAS products are equally risky.
 You wear a rain jacket with PFAS occasionally.
 But you use a milk frother every day.
 With hot liquid.
 Which you then drink.

-📖 Is this happening for you too?
+Is this affecting you too?

 Read my guide →

-Or view the comparison directly →
+Or view the comparison right away →

-Recognize it yourself
+Check it yourself

 How do you know if your milk frother has a PFAS coating?
 These are the signs: